Monday, November 28, 2022

 Wednesday, November 16, 2022

-"HIGHLY QUALIFIED TEACHERS?" you've got to be kidding
+#"HIGHLY QUALIFIED TEACHERS?" you've got to be kidding

-The history of hiring under-qualified, excessively servile people to teach in our public schools dates back to the very beginning of public education.
-But then we could at least rely on bright, hard-working women to teach our kids because they had few other opportunities.
+Exploiting the folks who teach in our public schools dates way back to the beginnings of mass public education.
+But in those days our "leaders" could rely on a steady supply of bright, hard-working women to teach our kids.
+Why?
+Because they had few other opportunities.
 Secretary, nurse, teacher, housewife, that was it.
-Of course the decision making ranks remained overwhelmingly male.
+When, well over a century later, females were finally presented with many other opportunities, a teacher shortage ensued that has never been remedied.

-For all practical purposes this' half-cocked, weak-kneed approach is still extant.
-In fact, things have actually gotten worse since the far right began systematically undermining faith in our teachers and public education while the far left tries to impose it's brand of "woke" political indoctrination.
+For practical purposes No Child Left Behind is largely dead.
+But this' half-cocked, weak-kneed approach to teacher selection is still extant.
+In fact, things have actually gotten worse since the far right began systematically undermining faith in our teachers and public education while the far left tries simultaneously imposes it's brand of "woke" political indoctrination and racial bias.
+Teachers. of course, are caught in the middle.

 Abandon hope if you favor the tough, high quality teacher preparation our schools desperately need.
 Thanks to both Democrats and Republicans, that dream has metamorphosed into either a nightmare or an obscene joke.
 Take your pick.
+Of course if you're financially well off, never mind any of this.
+You likely have no kids, or grandkids, in public school to begin with.

 For more such considerations please visit Highly Qualified Teachers: misgivings